LOL-LLC/tip-jar/README.md

 Please consider donating to Tip Jar at the 0L address: `2B0E8325DEA5BE93D856CFDE2D0CBA12`.
 When you set up an Autopay to this address you will be effectively your miner/validator with the volunteers.

 This address is marked as a “CommunityWallet” on chain.
 Funds from Tip Jar can only be transferred to an 0L "Slow Wallet" which releases funds over time.
 Two-thirds of validators (by voting power) can vote to reject the outbound transactions.
-The address is managed by Infinite Game LLC, a US company wholly owned by `0o-de-lally`.
+The address is managed by Infinite Game LLC, a US validator company wholly owned by `0o-de-lally`.

 # Other ways of contributing
 If you are looking to fund short term needs, consider donating stable coins directly to `0o-de-lally`, see here: https://github.com/0o-de-lally/proof-of-work#short-term-help-pay-my-bills